dialoganalytics/dialog-node/Readme.md

 ### Tracking clicks

 Track links (or anything with a URL) clicked by users inside a conversation.
+See [docs.dialoganalytics.com/reference/click-tracking](https://docs.dialoganalytics.com/reference/click-tracking/)

 ```js
 var link = {